-Name Title/ Position Responsibilities Working Form and Conditions (Full-time/Part-time, Paid/Unpaid, etc.) Date of Retirement from Position Such as President Term of Office - - - - - -
+Name Title/ Position Responsibilities Working Form and Conditions (Full-time/Part-time, Paid/Unpaid, etc.) Date of Retirement from Position Such as President Term of Office Yosuke Horiuchi Special Advisor Economic organization activities, etc Part-time, Unpaid April 23, 2025 August 31, 2025

-Total Number of Retired Representative Board Directors and Presidents, etc. 0 Holding Advisory or Any Other Position in the Company U
+Total Number of Retired Representative Board Directors and Presidents, etc. 1 Holding Advisory or Any Other Position in the Company